sekrupke/chatgpt-customer-app-experiment/README.md

 ### Problems
 * Data Types not optimal selected (e.g. VARCHAR length)

+# Setup of database by Docker
+### What ChatGPT did?
+* Generated the docker-compose.yml for us
+* Added missing variables etc.
+* Explained the difference between docker-compose/ dockerfile

+### What did we do?
+* Checked the script and changed the variables

+### Problems
+* Generated docker-compose.yml differed between conversations/ languages

 # Database import script (Python)
 Creation of an import script `import.py`.